What jobs can you do with an economics degree?

-Economics graduates are qualified to work in a wide range of roles, from economists to data analysts, financial planners to land and property valuers.
-A degree in economics develops highly transferable skills in problem solving, data analysis and numeracy – all of which are in high demand across the business world.
+Economics graduates are qualified to work in a wide range of roles, from economists to data analysts, and financial planners to land and property valuers.
+An economics degree develops highly transferable skills in problem-solving, data analysis and numeracy – all of which are in high demand across the business world, especially in construction.

 What is economics?